gondaimgano/harriston-spring-multi-module-project/README.md

 # Gondai School Management System

 ## Overview
-School Management System is a multi-module project aimed at providing a comprehensive solution for managing various aspects of a school, including student information, staff details, parent-teacher communication, and more.
+School Management System is a Spring multi-module project aimed at providing a comprehensive solution for managing various aspects of a school, including student information, staff details, school reports and more.

 ## Module Relationships